r0stiars0/ppmedenhaag-website/content/english/event/idulfitri-1445.md

 ---

-Assalamu 'alaykum wa rahmatullahi wa barakaatuh.<br/>
+Assalamu 'alaykum wa rahmatullahi wa barakaatuh.

+Bismillahirrahmanirrahim,

-Dear members and sympathizers, in collaboration with the Masjid Al Hikmah Foundation, we share the following announcements:
+In collaboration with the Masjid Al Hikmah Foundation, we share the following announcements:

 The Eid prayer takes place at: </br>
 ###### <b> Wednesday 10 April 2024</b> </br>